 Russ Grimm is a lot of things.

 Super Bowl champion.
 Hall of Famer.
-Cardinals assistant head coach.
+Cardinals assistant

 But most importantly, he’s a father, a proud father.